 Not surprisingly, I became very familiar with those albums, and yet no matter how many times I heard them, they were never an easy listen.
 Apart from the obvious chart hits, they were full of mystifying subtleties and nuances that made them bloody hard work, certainly for me.
 Gary though would sit there in beautific silence, totally immersed in wonderland and the supposed magic unfolding around him, and it had nothing to do with any drink or drugs either.

 When I finally got around to this playlist, naturally I couldn’t help but think of Gary, where did he go, what happened to him, does he still listen to Stevie Wonder every night driving his Mrs and kids insane.
-Initially, I guess in his honour, I intended Life As It Is to be an alternative best of without any of the hits.
+Initially, I guess in his honour, I intended this brief history to be an alternative best of without any of the hits.
 But the more I listened, the more I realised that the popular songs were often the best songs and a necessary interlude amongst some of the unknown, harder biting, and more intriguing album tracks.
 Because even now Stevie Wonder still takes a bit of effort to like.
 Infact, it’s only since I’ve hit middle age that I’ve been able to appreciate him at all, something that would have been impossible in the past because his songs are hardly the music of youth are they?

 One of the reasons could be that the man is always so goddamn happy, and I mean really happy, not just faking it.
 As we know, youth and happiness don’t really mix well together.
 His songs may well be angry and socially biting, sad and melancholic, but they are rarely depressing in an angst ridden, rebellious, slash your wrists kind of way.
 And how could any self-respecting youth ever forgive him for those horrible syrupy seventies and eighties ballads old folk sing to each other at weddings.
 Still, no matter, it’s hard not to like the man with all his cheeriness, graceful introspection and deep rooted spirituality.
 He certainly makes a change from the troubled souls I usually listen to.